chengongpp/go-optimization-guide/docs/02-networking/10k-connections.md

 ### Go Scheduler and Memory Pressure

-Running 10K+ goroutines might sound impressive, but their impact heavily depends on their behavior.
-If goroutines spend their time blocked on network or disk I/O, Go’s scheduler can efficiently park and resume them with minimal overhead.
-However, suppose these goroutines frequently allocate memory, spin in busy loops, or engage in tight synchronization via channels or mutexes.
-In that case, you risk triggering significant GC activity and scheduler churn—ultimately degrading performance.
+Spawning 10,000 goroutines might look impressive on paper, but what matters is how those goroutines behave.
+If they’re mostly idle—blocked on I/O like network or disk—Go’s scheduler handles them efficiently, parking and resuming with little overhead.
+But when goroutines actively allocate memory, spin in tight loops, or constantly contend on channels and mutexes, things get expensive.
+You’ll start to see increased garbage collection pressure and scheduler thrashing, both of which erode performance.

-Garbage collection can become a significant bottleneck in applications with heavy allocation patterns.
-Go’s GC is optimized for low latency, but when hundreds of thousands of goroutines frequently allocate objects, GC cycles intensify, causing latency spikes and reducing throughput.
+Go’s garbage collector handles short-lived allocations well, but it doesn’t come for free.
+If you’re spawning goroutines that churn through memory—allocating per request, per message, or worse, per loop—GC pressure builds fast.
+The result isn’t just more frequent collections, but higher latency and lost CPU cycles.
+Throughput drops, and the system spends more time cleaning up than doing real work.

 To manage this, you can explicitly tune the GC aggressiveness: